UWPCE-PythonCert/SystemDevelopment/slides_sources/source/scipy.rst

 Tutorial
 --------

-We'll run through a simple tutorial in class.
+We'll run through a simple tutorial in class:

-I suggest you run through amore thourough one to really get an idea how it all works:
+I suggest you run through a more thourough one to really get an idea how it all works:

 https://github.com/WeatherGod/AnatomyOfMatplotlib